video

 It's moving and heartfelt.

-"Drawn Together" is a celebration of language and family relationships through a shared love of storytelling and art.
+"Drawn Together", is a celebration of language and family relationships through a shared love of storytelling and art.

-"The Great Food Bank Heist," someone is stealing food from the shelves of the food bank.
+"The Great (Food) Bank Heist", someone is stealing food from the shelves of the food bank.

 Nelson must uncover the culprit before it's too long.

-And finally, "Stunt Boy in the Meantime."
-Portico Reeves creates a superhero persona to help him deal with his parents' arguing.
+And finally, "Stuntboy: In the Meantime", Portico Reeves creates a superhero persona to help him deal with his parents arguing, a real mix of form and genre.

 Which text would you recommend for Jun?
-So Jun wants to read more books by the same author as "Danny Chung Does Not do Maths."
-I think you're gonna get this one pretty speedily, but pause video while you decide.
+So Jun wants to read more books by the same author as, "Danny Chung Does Not Do Maths".

-Well done if you selected "Keep Dancing Lizzie Chu."
-Why does it make it such a good recommendation?
-Well, it's because it's written by Maisie Chan.
+Why does it make such a good recommendation?
+Well it's because it's written by Maisie Chan.

 Fantastic, fantastic author.